osrf/vrx-docker/README.md

 All VRX teams must submit one folder containing three files for automated evaluation.
 The name of the folder should be the name of the team.
 Please note that the filenames must be identical with how they are listed below.

 1. `sensor_config.yaml`: The team's sensor configuration yaml file.
 One sensor configuration is used for all trials.
-For more information about this file, please refer to the [Creating a Custom WAM-V](https://bitbucket.org/osrf/vrx/wiki/tutorials/Creating%20a%20custom%20WAM-V%20Thruster%20and%20Sensor%20Configuration%20For%20Competition) tutorial.
+For more information about this file, please refer to the [Creating a Custom WAM-V](https://github.com/osrf/vrx/wiki/tutorials-Creating%20a%20custom%20WAM-V%20Thruster%20and%20Sensor%20Configuration%20For%20Competition) tutorial.

 2. `thruster_config.yaml`: The team's thruster configuration yaml file.
 One thruster configuration is used for all trials.
-For more information about this file, please refer to the [Creating a Custom WAM-V](https://bitbucket.org/osrf/vrx/wiki/tutorials/Creating%20a%20custom%20WAM-V%20Thruster%20and%20Sensor%20Configuration%20For%20Competition) tutorial.
+For more information about this file, please refer to the [Creating a Custom WAM-V](https://github.com/osrf/vrx/wiki/tutorials-Creating%20a%20custom%20WAM-V%20Thruster%20and%20Sensor%20Configuration%20For%20Competition) tutorial.

-3. `dockerhub_image.txt`: A text file containing only the name of their docker image publicly available on Dockerhub.
-Eg. `tylerlum/vrx-competitor-example:v2.2019`.
-For more information about this file, please refer to the [Creating a Dockerhub image for submission](https://bitbucket.org/osrf/vrx/wiki/tutorials/Creating%20a%20Dockerhub%20image%20for%20submission)
+3. `dockerhub_image.txt`: A text file containing only the name of their docker image publicly available on Dockerhub, e.g., `tylerlum/vrx-competitor-example:v2.2019`.
+For more information about this file, please refer to the [Creating a Dockerhub image for submission](https://github.com/osrf/vrx/wiki/tutorials-Creating%20a%20Dockerhub%20image%20for%20submission)

 ### Testing Your Submission

 All teams should test their submissions by following the instructions above.
-It details how to run the scripts to test your system in a mock competition.
+They detail how to run the scripts to test your system in a mock competition.

-It is imperative that teams use the outlined process for testing their system, as it replicates the process that will be used during automated evaluation.
+It is imperative that teams use the outlined process for testing their systems, as it replicates the process that will be used during automated evaluation.
 If your system does not work in the mock competition setup, then it will not work for the real competition.

 ### Uploading Your Submission